Jason-Chan1394/Jason-Chan1394.github.io/_posts/2026-02-25-applied-data-science-project.md

 - Promote bundle purchasing or multi-item discounts to increase average quantity per order
 - Monitor shipping-to-order ratio metrics as part of pricing and logistics performance dashboards

-Overall, integrating predictive analytics into pricing and logistics decisions can support more informed, data-driven strategies and improve revenue predictability within Amazon e-commerence business.
+Overall, integrating predictive analytics into pricing and logistics decisions can support more informed, data-driven strategies and improve revenue predictability for Amazon e-commerence business.

 ## AI Ethics

-While this project focuses on predicting Total Amount using transactional data, it is important to consider the ethical implications of applying data science in an e-commerce environment.
+While this project focuses on predicting Total Amount using transactional data, it is important to consider the ethical implications of applying data science in an e-commerce business.

 Privacy:
   - Although the dataset used does not contain personally identifiable information, transactional data can still reveal purchasing patterns and behavioural insights.
 In real-world applications, strict data protection policies and anonymisation practices must be enforced to safeguard customer privacy.

 Fairness:
   - Features such as country or location may indirectly influence pricing or revenue predictions.
 Care must be taken to ensure that predictive models do not unintentionally disadvantage specific customer groups or regions.
 Continuous monitoring is necessary to prevent biased outcomes.

 Accuracy:
   - While the model demonstrates strong predictive performance, no model is perfectly accurate.
 Decisions based solely on automated predictions may lead to incorrect pricing or operational strategies if not carefully validated.
 Human oversight remains important.

 Accountability:
   - Clear responsibility should be defined when deploying predictive models in real business environment.
 Business stakeholders must understand how model outputs are used in decision-making, particularly if they influence pricing or logistics strategies.

 Transparency:
   - Using interpretable techniques such as feature importance analysis helps explain which factors drive predictions.
 Transparency is essential to build trust in data-driven systems and ensure that decisions can be justified and audited when necessary.